mazpie/genrl/README.md

 Pre-trained models can be used by setting `snapshot_load_dir=...` when running `train.py`.

 Note: the pre-trained models are not trained to solve any tasks.
-They only contain a pre-trained multimodal foundation world model (world model + connector and aligner).
+They only contain a pre-trained multimodal-foundation world model (world model + connector and aligner).

-### Training multimodal foundation world models
+### Training multimodal-foundation world models

-In order to train a multimodal foundation world model from data, you should run something like:
+In order to train a multimodal-foundation world model from data, you should run something like:

 ```
 # Note: frames = update steps